ebloc/eBlocPOA/README.md

 ### **How to attach to eBloc Network Status**

-If you want to see the status of your node on http://ebloc.cmpe.boun.edu.tr:3015 ;
+You can see your node on http://ebloc.cmpe.boun.edu.tr:3015.
+Setup is done when you run `./initialize.sh`.
+If you face with any issiue please see the guide.

 Please follow: https://github.com/ebloc/eBloc/issues/2